Workers’ Compensation Lawyer in Marlton, NJ

 Is Your Work Injury Covered Under Workers’ Comp?

-After a work-related injury, many people are not sure whether they qualify for workers’ compensation.
-Some assume the injury is not serious enough.
-Others do not realize New Jersey law may protect them even if the injury developed over time.
+After a work injury, many people are not sure they qualify.
+Some assume it is not serious enough.
+Others do not realize New Jersey law may protect them even when the injury built up over time.

-You may have a valid workers’ compensation claim if any of the following describe your situation:
+You may have a valid claim if any of these fit your situation:

-• You were hurt while carrying out your job duties, whether on the job site, visiting a client, or traveling for work.
+• You were hurt doing your job, whether on site, at a client’s location, or while traveling for work.

-• Your injury occurred during your regular workday or while completing tasks assigned by your employer.
+• The injury happened during your workday or while completing tasks your employer assigned.

-• You developed a repetitive-strain condition, such as back pain, tendon issues, or carpal tunnel caused by daily work activities.
+• You developed a repetitive-strain condition, such as back pain, tendon damage, or carpal tunnel, from daily job duties.

-• You were exposed to dangerous chemicals, fumes, or hazardous work environments.
+• You were exposed to dangerous chemicals, fumes, or hazardous conditions.

-• Your injury required medical treatment or made it difficult to continue working safely.
+• Your injury needed medical treatment or made it hard to keep working safely.

-• Your employer failed to provide proper training, tools, or safety gear, contributing to the injury.
+• Your employer failed to provide proper training, tools, or safety gear.

-If you are not sure whether your injury qualifies, get answers early.
-Waiting too long can make the claim harder to protect.
+Not sure your injury qualifies?
+Get answers early.
+Waiting too long makes the claim harder to protect.

-Whether the injury happened in one accident or built up over time, the early steps matter.
-In New Jersey, mistakes at the start can lead to delays, treatment issues, or benefit disputes later.
+Whether it happened in one accident or built up over months, the first moves matter.
+In New Jersey, early mistakes turn into delays, denied treatment, and benefit disputes down the line.

 01